 Exhibit C contains an example of a filming schedule.

-4.1.6 Communicating with Educators
+4.1.6 Communicating With Educators

 Most authors, experts, teachers and students have never been filmed before.
 SINET’s goal is to help them have the most pleasant, smooth filming experience possible.
 Generally, you are communicating with the educators to develop the filming schedule.
 It is good to cover the following with Educators: